-We're unaware of any other library that meets the same requirements and uses concepts and ranges from C++20.
+Although the prior efforts have served, and do serve, important roles, they do not meet the needs or expectations of modern C++ development.
+We are currently unaware of any existing graph library that meets the same requirements and uses concepts and ranges from C++20.